mau-jac/1T6-F21/wk2/operating_systems.md

 <br>

-Below is a simplified diagram of the operating system indicating the relationship between main software and hardware components:
+Below is a simplified diagram of the operating system showing the relationship between main software and hardware components:

 <br>